UWCS/stardust/content/news/archive/0001/2001-01-11-minnits-11th-january-2001.md

 #### 15\.
 Next Meeting

-1.  pm in The Bitchtank. /“Any Objections from Mike to be noted and ignored”/ - Chris ‘Nickname hunt unsuccessful’ Smith
+1.  pm in The Bitchtank.
+“Any Objections from Mike to be noted and ignored” - Chris ‘Nickname hunt unsuccessful’ Smith

 <!-- end list -->